 How have I got to where I am today?
 I faked it!
 This actually takes a lot of guts.
 I built a website that made me look better than I felt.
 Went on an adventure that was tougher than I thought I could handle.
 When I see opportunities or meet people I admire, I give myself a nudge to put myself forward even though I feel like a nobody.

 You feel stupid/small/scared but it works.
-Eventually, you will loose these horrible feelings and start to believe you really are who you are pretending to be.
-You’ve got to get rid of the fear of rejection and stop worrying what people will think.
+Eventually, you will lose these horrible feelings and start to believe you really are who you are pretending to be.
+You’ve got to get rid of the fear of rejection and stop worrying about what people will think.
 Fake it ’till you make it!

 If you’ve found this helpful, I’d really appreciate if you’d take a minute to help my brand by following me on Facebook, Twitter and Instagram.
 I share all my advice and tips for free but if you’d like to support me you can do so via Ko-fi or Patreon.